Umm Nidal

-Maryam Mohammad Yousif Farhat (مريم محمد يوسف فرحات), or Mariam Farahat (1949 – 17 March 2013), more commonly known as Umm Nidal (أم نضال) was a Palestinian activist popularly known by Palestinians as the "Mother of Martyrs" for her support for her sons' involvement in attacks against Israel.
-Three of her sons were members of Hamas who conducted or participated in the organisation of attacks against Israeli civilian and/or military targets and were killed by Israeli forces, while she was still alive.
-Two more sons, also members of Hamas, were killed in the Gaza war more than a decade after her death.
+Maryam Mohammad Yousif Farhat (مريم محمد يوسف فرحات), or Mariam Farahat (24 December 1949 – 17 March 2013), more commonly known as Umm Nidal (أم نضال) was a Palestinian activist known by Palestinians as the "Mother of Martyrs" for her support for her sons' involvement in attacks against Israel.
+Three of her sons were members of al-Qassam Brigades, who conducted or participated in the organisation of attacks against Israeli civilian and/or military targets and were killed by Israeli forces, while she was still alive.
+Two more sons, who were also members of al-Qassam, were killed in the Gaza war more than a decade after her death.

-Umm Nidal was a close associate of the Hamas leadership for over 2 decades.
-Farhat had strong militant credentials, including an appearance carrying a gun in a video in which she advised one of her sons, Mohammed, on tactics before he attacked a Jewish settlement.
-Mohammed, 17, killed five Israelis before he was shot dead in the assault in the occupied Gaza Strip in 2002.
-Farhat's eldest son, Nidal, was killed in 2003 as he was preparing for another attack.
-A third son, Rawad, died earlier this year in an Israeli air strike on his car, which was carrying rockets.
+Farhat was a close associate of the Hamas leadership for over two decades.
+She had strong militant credentials, including an appearance carrying a gun in a video in which she advised one of her sons, Mohammed, on tactics before he attacked a Jewish settlement.
 She also was a member of the Palestinian Legislative Council for Hamas.
 Farhat was one of the most prominent Islamist female leaders in Gaza and became an icon of the Second Intifada.

-Early life
+Early life and family

-She was born in Shuja'iyya neighborhood in Gaza City in 1949.
+Umm Nidal, born Maryam Farhat, was born in Shuja'iyya in Gaza City in 1949.
+She had ten brothers and five sisters, and married Fathi Farhat when she was in high school, becoming pregnant with her first child shortly after marriage.

-Family

-She had a total of ten children, six of whom were sons.
+Farhat had a total of ten children, and her six sons joined al-Qassam Brigades, Hamas's military wing.
 Her eldest son Nidal was one of the first manufacturers of the Qassam rocket and helped to make rockets for Hamas and was killed in February 2003 while preparing to conduct an attack.
-A third son Rawad died in 2005 in an Israeli airstrike on his car carrying Qassam rocket.
-Her son Wissam did time in Israeli prison for attempted murder.
-After that, he was the mastermind behind various terrorist acts such as the Atzmona Attack and the Nahal Oz attack.
-He was killed by the IDF in December 2023 during Gaza war.
-Another son, Moamin, a Hamas commander, was also killed by the IDF during the Gaza war in September 2025.
+A third son Rawad died in 2005 in an Israeli airstrike on his car, which was carrying a Qassam rocket.
+Her son Wissam served eleven years in Israeli prison for attempted murder.
+After that, he was the perpetrator of various terrorist acts such as the Atzmona and the Nahal Oz attacks.
+Him and his brother Moamin, a Hamas commander, were killed by the Israel Defense Forces in December 2023 and September 2025, respectively, during the Gaza war.

-Initial activism

-In the 1990s, she sheltered Hamas military leaders such as Emad Akel.